NiklasvonM/NiklasvonM.github.io/projects/refeeding_predicted_labels.md

 <img src="https://render.githubusercontent.com/render/math?math=Var(\frac{1}{n} \sum_{i=1}^n \theta_i) = \frac{1}{n^2} n Var(\theta_1) = \frac{1}{n} Var(\theta_1)">

-if all $\theta_i$ have the same variance and are uncorrelated.
+if all $\theta_i$ are uncorrelated.
 However, our models are obviously not uncorrelated as they have the same structure and are trained with the same data.